Academic Catalog

 Written examinations on the theories of argumentation

-Evaluation of speeches based upon organization of material, clarity of expression, significance of evidence, effectiveness of transitions and logical progression of ideas
+Evaluation of speeches based upon organization of material, clarity of expression, significance of evidence, effectiveness of transitions, and logical progression of ideas

-Analytical and persuasive writing
+Evaluation of analytical and persuasive writing

 Method(s) of Instruction